iseahound/ImagePut/README.md

 Imagine a scenario where you have a file but you're trying to get it uploaded into an API.
 Or you have a function that returns some strange image format, is there any way you can *just* get it to show its contents?
 If you pass anything, literally anything you believe is an image to `ImagePutWindow()` it will show up on screen.
 And then you can magically transform it to be compatible with that specific API.

+#### Note: If you don't want a large library you can copy paste the relevant functions

 ## So you want to convert an image?

 But you don't know how.
 That's okay because you can just do this: